Palleonsan/Palleonsan/README.md

 - 🌳 I love nature
 - 🕹️ Gaming enthusiast
 - 🐈‍⬛ Cat person
-- 🧑‍💻 I’m currently learning Python
+- 🧑‍💻 I’m currently learning HTML + CSS + Javascript
 - 🧘 I want to become a coder
 - 😄 Pronouns: He/Him
-- 📖 Currently reading "Introduction to Computation and Programming Using Python" by John V. Guttag

 <!---
 Palleonsan/Palleonsan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.